 - Receipts are required for all expenditures, regardless of amount.

-- Missing receipts are only reimbursable with a PDF Document: Missing Receipt Affidavit Form (MRA).
+- Missing receipts are only reimbursable with a Missing Receipt Affidavit Form (MRA).
 The MRA requires the payee’s signature (if available) and authorized signer or two authorized signatures with a complete explanation of the expense if a copy of the receipt is unobtainable.
 The MRA is not to be used in lieu of waiting for the appropriate receipt or not wanting to submit the original receipt.

 - Copies of cancelled checks may be used to support reimbursement of expenses paid from a personal checking account.